researchcompendia/researchcompendia/README.rst

 Introduction and Goals
 ----------------------

-What are *research compendia*?

-Gentleman and Temple Lang [#]_ presented the concept of a compendium as a collection of everything that has gone towards the work of a research publication.
-This idea reaches back towards the Knuth's concept of literate programming but overlayed with reproducibility concerns.
+ResearchCompendia is a project [#]_ to allow scientists to create compendium as introduced by Gentleman and Temple Lang [#]_.
+Now that much of that data and analysis is generated computationally, it is natural to expect that code and parameters also be shared.
+Additionally, it is right to expect that researchers ought to document the computational portions of their research methods as thoroughly as they would document a tabletop experiment.

 The application has the following goals.

-* We want to make it possible to collect all of the writing, code and data in to an archivable form that represents what was presented at the time of a publication or at any one point in time.
+* We will make it possible to archive all of the data, codes, documentation, parameters, and environmental settings linked with published research in a versioned form.
-* We want to provide a way for users to run compendia in non-trivial ways.
-* We want compendia to be re-mixable.
+* We will support the verification and validation processes by providing for the execution of shared code and the visualization of results.
-* We want to help researchers manage their research in a way that makes it mixable and executable.
+* We want to help and encourage researchers to manage their research in a way that makes it mixable and executable.
+* Most of all we wish to make these tools heavily automated, and easy to access and utilize to lessen the exertion required from already overburdened academic researchers in the process of publishing fully reproducible work.

 If you are a programmer, you may find yourself thinking that some of these goals remind you of